 The Station was first envisaged in some early sketches by our founder, Rob Bentall, in 1974.
 Rob imagined a literal station-like building where families and individuals could ‘stop-off’ on their life journey, to experience refreshment and re-invigoration.

 “The Station was to be a place where families could come for restoration-time; a stopping place for strengthening, educating and encouraging.“

 The building itself was to be at the core of Barnabas’ facilities, combining dining, kitchen, meeting, sleeping, recreation and relaxation space…and the end is in sight.
 There have been many miracles along the way, with stories of incredible provision just at the time when funds would be required to keep the project moving forward.

-We hope to open the lower level in mid-2022.
+We hope to open the lower level in late-2022.
 This will incorporate 7 spacious ocean-facing guest suites each with ensuite washrooms and exterior patios, plus a games room, service area and some attractive ‘tenter’ bathrooms which will complement our freshly landscaped tenting orchard to the west of The Station.
 With this and the new bedrooms, overall guest capacity will increase in the summertime, while year-round capacity will increase to 66 adults with double occupancy.
 We couldn’t be more excited!